ricketytoc/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed on your Computer.
+1. Ensure you have Java `11` or above installed on your computer.
    1. Open the **terminal** on your Computer.
       1. **Windows**: Open Windows Search and search for "terminal".
       1. **Mac**: Open Spotlight Search and search for "terminal".